kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/00-Overview.md

 # OWASP Cognitive Vulnerability Companion Framework
-### Human Centered Security Layer for LLM Applications
+### Human–Centered Security Layer for LLM Applications

+## 1. Purpose of This Framework
-Modern LLM systems do not fail only at the model or infrastructure level.
-They also fail in the **human-AI interaction layer**, where predictable cognitive patterns amplify technical vulnerabilities.
+Large Language Models introduce a class of risks that do not arise solely from the model or the system architecture.
+Many failures originate in *human–AI interaction*, where predictable cognitive patterns amplify technical vulnerabilities.

-This repository defines a **Cognitive Vulnerability Companion Framework** to the **OWASP Top 10 for LLM Applications**, with a focus on:
+This companion framework defines a Human–Centered Security Layer that complements the **OWASP Top 10 for LLM Applications**.
+It formalizes two foundational cognitive vulnerabilities:

 - **CV-01 Automation Bias Exploitation**
 - **CV-02 Confirmation Bias Exploitation**
-- A **three-layer Human-Centered Security Architecture**:
-  - Model level cognitive integrity
-  - Interface level bias countermeasures
-  - Human level safeguards

-The goal is to provide a structured, OWASP aligned way to talk about and mitigate cognitive risks in LLM deployments.

----

-## Repository structure

-- `00-Overview.md`
-  High level introduction to the framework and its purpose.

-- `01-Core-Concepts.md`
-  Core concepts: cognitive vulnerabilities, human-AI interaction risks, and the three layer HCI model.

-- `02-CV01-Automation-Bias.md`
-  Formal definition, detection signals and mitigations for CV-01 Automation Bias Exploitation.

-- `03-CV02-Confirmation-Bias.md`
-  Formal definition, detection signals and mitigations for CV-02 Confirmation Bias Exploitation.

-- `04-HCI-Architecture.md`
-  The Human Centered Security Architecture: Model / Interface / Human layers and how they interact.

-- `05-Detection-Matrix.md`
-  Detection & mitigation matrix linking signals (e.g. affective congruence, low narrative entropy) to concrete controls.

-- `06-Failure-Modes.md`
-  Why single layer interventions (only model, only UI, only training) are structurally insufficient.

-- `07-Future-Bias-Expansion.md`
-  Community led roadmap for developing additional Cognitive Vulnerabilities (CV-03–CV-10).

-- `08-Contribution-Guide.md`
-  How to propose new CV entries, su
+These vulnerabilities explain why users may overtrust, misinterpret, or misapply LLM outputs, even when technical controls are in place.

+## 2. Why Cognitive Vulnerabilities Matter
+LLM failures often occur not because the model is malicious, but because:

+- users assume expertise ("the AI probably knows"),
+- users accept outputs too quickly,
+- users align emotionally with the model’s tone,
+- UI design encourages frictionless acceptance,
+- cognitive overload reduces critical evaluation.

+Cognitive vulnerabilities sit at the intersection of:

+- psychology,
+- HCI and UX design,
+- security engineering,
+- AI behaviour under uncertainty.

+This framework introduces structured controls that strengthen security across **model**, **interface**, and **human** layers.

+## 3. Scope of the Companion Framework
+This framework does *not* replace the OWASP LLM Top 10.
+Instead, it extends it by:

+- identifying cognitive risks that amplify technical vulnerabilities,
+- defining detection signals for LLM-driven cognitive drift,
+- providing mitigation strategies across all system layers,
+- formalizing a vocabulary for human–AI failure modes.

+The initial scope includes CV-01 and CV-02.
+Further vulnerabilities will be developed collaboratively by the OWASP community.

+## 4. Intended Audience
+This framework is designed for:

+- security architects
+- LLM developers
+- AI safety researchers
+- UX/HCI designers
+- risk managers
+- organizations deploying AI into workflows

+## 5. Alignment With OWASP Principles
+The project follows OWASP values:

+- **Open participation**
+- **Transparency**
+- **Community governance**
+- **Evidence-based iteration**

+This document is part of an ongoing collaborative process to strengthen LLM security by incorporating the human cognitive layer into risk modeling.